rive-app/rive-wasm/js/README.md

     r.layout = rive.Layout.new({fit: rive.Fit.Cover, alignment: rive.Alignment.BottomCenter});
 ```

-Note that either strings or the enum type can be used for the fit and alignment parameters.
+Note that either strings or enums can be used for the fit and alignment parameters.

 ## Playing and Mixing Animations